 INTEGRATIVE PHD FELLOWSHIP PROGRAM – COLLABORATIVE RESEARCH SEMINARS

-Through the aegis of the Integrative PhD Program, Mellon Foundation funds are available for New School faculty to develop collaborative courses to be first offered in 2018 – 19.
+Through the aegis of the Integrative PhD Program, Mellon Foundation funds are available for New School faculty to develop collaborative courses to be offered in 2019–20.
 Supplemental salary of $5,000 per faculty member ($10,000 per course) will be allocated to support faculty in the development of six collaborative research seminars over the first two years of the Integrative PhD Program.
 Each collaborative research seminar will be co-designed and co-taught by a pair of faculty members, one from the humanistic social sciences and one from the fields of design or digital media.